Dinacoding/PortArt/README.md

 ## Media Attributions

-We would like to extend our heartfelt gratitude to the photographers who made their work available for free on Pexels.
-The beauty and professionalism of their images have significantly enhanced the look and feel of this website.
+Cheers to and my gratitude to the photographers who made their work available for free on Pexels, it would have been dreadful.

 ### Images and Credits